 How energy gets converted into useful power is the heart of thermodynamics, as well as determining what energy is lost in the process.
 One specific kind of energy, heat transfer, is crucial in many applications and requires gathering and analyzing temperature data and distributions.

-Fluid mechanics, which also has a variety of applications, looks at many properties including pressure drops from fluid flow and aerodynamic drag forces.
+Fluid mechanics, which also has a variety of applications, look at many properties including pressure drops from fluid flow and aerodynamic drag forces.

 Engineering economics makes mechanical designs relevant and usable in the real world by estimating manufacturing and life cycle costs of materials, designs, and other engineered products.